OpenFunction/samples/functions/Async/logs-handler-function/README.md

 kubectl apply -f logs-handler-function.yaml
 ```

-The logs handler function is then driven by messages from the logs topic in Kafka.
+The logs handler functions will be triggered by messages from the logs topic in Kafka.